elbeardmorez/nixTools/backup/README.md

   -t, --type <TYPE>  : initiate backup from TYPE interval, where TYPE
-                       can be either 'hourly', 'daily', 'weekly' or 'monthly' (default: 'hourly') -f, --force  : force backups regardless of whether the period type's epoch has elapsed since its previous update. this will thus always roll the backup set along one -nc, --no-cascade  : limit modifications to the specified period type set only
-  -r, --root  : specify the root of the backup set
+                       can be either 'hourly', 'daily', 'weekly' or 'monthly' (default: 'hourly') -f, --force  : force backup regardless of whether the interval type's epoch has elapsed since its previous update. this will thus always roll the backup set along one -nc, --no-cascade  : update only the specified interval type's set -r, --root  : specify the root of the backup set
   -v, --verbose  : verbose mode
   -h, --help  : this help info